Found 10 - 20 results of 25 programs matching keyword "carbon dioxide production"

+Watch as Exploratorium staff and local teachers compete for the title of Iron Science Teacher.
+Each contestant has 10 minutes to make a science lesson out of a secret ingredient.
+In this special Halloween edition, today's secret ingredient is: Plastic Bags!
 Learn how sparkling wine is made, what makes it different from still wine, and where all those little bubbles come from!
 We reveal how to open a bottle without touching the cork, as well as the best way to keep the bubbles in the bubbly.
 Join our special guests, Stanford chemistry professor Dick Zare, and French enologist Michel Salgues, winemaker at Roederer Estates in California, as we explore the science of tiny bubbles.
 Cold anti-hydrogen atoms have been made, stored, and detected for the first time at ATHENA!
 We talked to the ATHENA team about this groundbreaking, historic event in particle physics and learned what's next.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: Zip-Lock Plastic Bags Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: Pencils Produced by students from San Francisco's Aim High Program.
 Today they ask, how do our ears work?
 Can we communicate without words?
 How do whales communicate under water?
 Why don't bats slam into trees as they fly?
 Middle school students will interview Exploratorium Educator Ken Finn and Biologist Dr. Karen Kalumuck, plus special surprise guests!
 In the Exploratorium Live@ studio, we welcome Dr. Karen Kalumuk, who will talk about life in extreme conditions.
 What does it mean to find the Higgs Boson at CERN?
 Hear how this elusive particle could change our understanding of physics.
 Follow CERN's Mission Impossible team as they race against the clock to collect all they need to bring antihydrogen back to CERN's webcast headquarters.
 Scientists at CERN in Switzerland explain to the Exploratorium's San Francisco audience why preparing for antimatter experiments is like arranging a marriage.
-Making antihydrogen is no easy matter.
-Researchers at CERN show the Exploratorium's Melissa Alexander and Tom Humphrey where positrons live and how they keep them as cold as deep space.